Neural Network Matrix Product Operator: A Multi-Dimensionally Integrable Machine Learning Potential

 For the basis optimization, we divided the 625 training points into five mini-batches, each containing 125 points.
 For the first 1,000 epochs, to make a good initial guess, one-dot sweeping and basis optimization by Adam were performed iteratively and confirmed the loss function was roughly converged.
 From 1,000 epochs to 16,000 epochs, to increase a representational power, two-dot sweeping was executed every 500 epochs and switched to one-dot sweeping once the bond dimension reached 14.
 Finally, we fixed the basis and refined TT by one-dot sweeping using the CG method until it tightly converged.
-The final root mean square error (RMSE) of the energy for the validation set reached less than 1.0 meV.
-The scatter plot between the predicted and test energy is shown in Fig.~\ref{fig:nnmpo-scatter} and the mean absolute error (MAE) was 3.03 \kayser.
+The final RMSE of the energy for the validation set reached less than 1.0 meV.
+The scatter plot between the predicted energy by NN-MPO with $N=21$ and $M=14$ and test energy is shown in Fig.~\ref{fig:nnmpo-scatter} and the mean absolute error (MAE) was 3.03 \kayser.

 Fig.~\ref{fig:nnmpo-coordinator} shows the matrix elements of the coordinator $U$ of the NN-MPO after training, which indicates that initial normal modes are suitable for the description of the PES in a low-rank tensor network because the coordinator matrix is almost the identity matrix.
 If we examine the coordinator matrix further, we see that the $x_3$ and $x_4$ are slightly mixed.
 This should be because both have the same symmetry, $A_1$ irreducible representation, and close harmonic frequencies around 1,500 to 1,800 \kayser.
 The displacement vector of $q_4$ (C=O stretching) is a little bit different from $x_4$ in terms of the $\angle \text{H}_1\text{OH}_2$ angle.
 The $x_1$, unique out-of-plane mode, is the most separated from the others.